ndrooo/a.ndr.ooo/garden/A pretty-good web accessibility audit.md

 If elements are in the focus order that aren't interactive, it's annoying and confusing.
 If elements that are interactive are not in the focus order, they are broken!
 Make sure you check both.

 > [!tip] Three slightly less important caveats!
-> 1. If something (e.g. a button) would normally be interactive but it's disabled for some temporary reason, it's usually okay for it to be in the focus order.
+> 1. If something (e.g. a button) would normally be interactive but it's [[Disabled elements|disabled]] for some temporary reason, it's usually okay for it to be in the focus order.
 > 2. Things in a page that can only be interacted with by hovering on them, like a "more info" tooltip, might need to be in the focus order because a keyboard-only user won't otherwise have a way to perform that interaction.
 That's okay, but this is usually a case you should try to avoid completely when developing a UI.
 > 3. Scrolling is complicated, sorry.